-The present disclosure can be understood from the following detailed description either alone or together with the accompanying drawings.
+The present disclosure can be understood from the following detailed description either alone or together with the 30 accompanying drawings.
 The drawings are included to provide a further understanding, and are incorporated in and constitute a part of this specification.
-The drawings illustrate 35 configuration, in accordance with the present disclosure; one or more exemplary embodiments of the present disclosure and together with the description serve to explain various principles and operations.
+The drawings illustrate one or more exemplary embodiments of the present disclosure and together with the description serve to explain 35 various principles and operations.